-Ever come across a situation where your SD card suddenly shows that it has unallocated space in Disk Management?
+Have you ever come across a situation where your SD card suddenly shows that it has unallocated Disk Management space?
 An unallocated SD card may stop working on a PC and even fail to show up in File Explorer.

 Unallocated space can present quite a conundrum.
-On the one hand, the SD card may appear to have adequate storage capacity, but when you try to save files on it, you may get a pop-up informing you that the memory is full.
+On the one hand, the SD card may appear to have adequate storage capacity, but you may get a pop-up informing you that the memory is full when you try to save files on it.

 An unallocated SD card can be fixed without losing data by following the instructions outlined below.

-In common terms, you can refer to the unallocated space on your hard drive as an unused space.
+In common terms, you can refer to the unallocated space on your hard drive as unused space.
 Free space is also considered unallocated space.
-Hard drives have two sections, namely free space, and used space.
-Your files reside in the used-up space of an SD card, whereas the storage location is empty in the unallocated space of the storage.
+Hard drives have two sections, namely free space and used space.
+Your files reside in an SD card's used-up space, whereas the storage location is empty in the storage's unallocated space.

 So, what happens when you have an unallocated SD card?
 When you hit This PC icon on your PC, you are unable to view the drive name.
 This occurs because of the unallocated space on the SD card.
-Sometimes the entire storage is unallocated for unknown reasons, despite any changes that you make in the control panel and settings of your computer to try to fix it.
+Sometimes, the entire storage is unallocated for unknown reasons, despite any changes you make in your computer's control panel and settings to fix it.

-This is a massive problem as you cannot write, read, or store any data on the unallocated storage.
+This is a massive problem as you cannot write, read, or store any unallocated storage data.

-Another sign that your SD card has unallocated space is where the storage space is lower than the actual capacity of the memory card.
+Another sign that your SD card has unallocated space is where the storage space is lower than the memory card's actual capacity.
 You can tell this by inserting it into a PC, navigating to File Explorer, right-clicking against it, and checking the disk size under properties.
 If the sum of the used space and free space is less than the capacity, then there is a problem.

 You can also view the unallocated space in Windows Disk Management.
 Type Disk Management in the Windows search bar to find the program.
 Click to launch.
-In the list of disks, check to see if your SD card has unallocated space as shown below.
+Check to see if your SD card has unallocated space in the list of disks, as shown below.